 Enzyme-Linked Immnoabsorbent Assay (ELISA) Methods for Detecting Antigen!

-Enzyme-linked immnoabsorbent method can be used to detect either antigen or antibody.
-The ELISA method has many advantages over other methods (Table 1.0).
+antigen or antibody.
+The ELISA method has many advantages over other

 ELISA method is 10 to 1000 folds sensitive than the older methods like agglutination and immunoelectrophoresis.
 A variety of modifications of ELISA are available, some of which are described here.